MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/yaml-pipeline-editor.md

 :::image type="content" source="media/yaml-pipeline-editor/yaml-pipeline-task-assistant-task-added.png" alt-text="Task assistant added.":::

-You can edit the YAML to make additional configuration changes to the task, or you can choose **Settings** above the task in the YAML pipeline editor to configure the inserted task in the task assistant.
+You can edit the YAML to make more configuration changes to the task, or you can choose **Settings** above the task in the YAML pipeline editor to configure the inserted task in the task assistant.

 :::moniker-end